cloudflare/workerd/src/workerd/jsg/README.md

 ### `JSG_RESOURCE_TYPE(T)`

-All Resource Types must contain the `JSG_RESOURCE_TYPE(T)` macro.
-This provides the necessary declarations that JSG uses to construct the `v8::FunctionTemplate` and `v8::ObjectTemplate` that underlying the automatic mapping to JavaScript.
+All Resource Types must call the `JSG_RESOURCE_TYPE(T)` macro.
+This provides the necessary declarations that JSG uses to construct the `v8::FunctionTemplate` and `v8::ObjectTemplate` that facilitate the automatic mapping to JavaScript.

 The `JSG_RESOURCE_TYPE(T)` is declared as a block, for instance: